scizen9/SEDM-Docs/source/Pipeline.rst

 automatically performed:

 #.
 All new IFU images are linked in and bias-subtracted and cosmic ray cleaned.
 #.
-The sky lines are used to solve for the flexure offsets for the observation.
+The sky traces are used to solve for the flexure offsets for the observation.
 #.
 The geometry solution is used to generate a flexure-corrected cube for the observation.
 #.
 If the target is a standard star:
-        a) no guider image is generated.
+        a) an astrometry image is generated.
         b) the brightest spaxel is used to define the extraction region.
         c) PSF-forced spectro-photometry is performed.
         d) a fluxcal fits file is generated.
 #.
 If the target is a science object:
-        a) a guider image is generated from all the guider frames and the WCS is solved.
+        a) an astrometry image is generated from all the guider frames and the WCS is solved.
         b) an extraction region in the IFU is based on the guider WCS and the target coordinates.
         c) PSF-forced spectro-photometry is performed.
         d) the most recent fluxcal file is used to calibrate the science target.